The School Day

-Our Primary day will run from 8:45 till 3:30, with optional after-school clubs running till 5:00 after half term 1, and an optional breakfast club starting at 8:05.
+Our Primary day runs from 8:30 till 3:00pm, with optional after-school clubs running till 4:00pm (after term 1 for reception children), and a free breakfast club starting at 8:05.
 We also offer after school care till 6:00pm.

 Our secondary school day will run from 8:00 till 4:30 with optional after school clubs running till 5:30 and an optional breakfast club starting at 7:30.

 In secondary, from Year 7 students will develop powerful knowledge, engaging with important ideas that have shaped the world.
 The following subjects will be taught in line with the National Curriculum: English, Maths, Science, a Modern Foreign Language, History, Geography and Religious Education.

 We ensure there is a rigorous focus on literacy and numeracy so that all children exceed national expectations.
 Additionally we ensure there is a rigorous focus on regular meaningful assessments in all subject areas so students and parents are consistently aware of student progress and how to move forward.
 Our assessment system is designed to answer one question: not ‘Did I teach it?’ but ‘Did my students learn it?’.

 From Year 7 each child is allocated a House Coach who has a weekly ‘Learning Conversation’ with their students about individual progress and how to move forward.
 We also offer 1-2-1 tuition, peer tutoring and prep for any student who would benefit from catch up classes.

 Innovative Enrichment Curriculum